nemiah/phpFinTS/README.md

 ### Bank compatibility

-Please alter the COMPATIBILITY.md file and send a pull request if you successfully tested this library with your bank.
+Please update the COMPATIBILITY.md file and send a pull request if you successfully tested this library with your bank.